adelphi-ed-tech/au-courses/courses/open-ed.md

 2. Is the treatment of the subject matter intellectually interesting? _Does the author cite relevant literature to support the claims_?
 3. Are there any noticeable problems with the author’s means of validating assumptions or making judgments?
 4. Is the article well written?
-5. Are there portions of the article that you recommend be shortened, excised or expanded?

-From [Process: Appendix A](http://peerproduction.net/peer-review/process/). _modifications appear in italics_
+Adapted from [Process: Appendix A](http://peerproduction.net/peer-review/process/). _modifications appear in italics_

 Lightning talk